 And a jury could decide that spanking — whether with a bare hand or an object — was excessive.

-2. How does a prosecutor prove the case in court?
+2. How does a prosecutor prove corporal injury on a child?

 To prove a defendant is guilty of child abuse, the prosecutor must prove certain facts (“elements of the crime”).
 Each element must be proved beyond a reasonable doubt.